 NOTE: When installing the unit onto a flue liner, ensure the length of flue liner above the roof is the minimum required length.
-ENSURE the Ø25mm restriction plate is installed on the inlet.

 The UVP-Internal kit is intended for use within an accessible roof space or 'chimney' construction.
 Service access must be provided.